A relation between Dieudonne displays and crystalline Dieudonne theory: From -divisible groups to Dieudonn e displays

 Let $R$ be an admissible ring with $p=2$.
-The ring $\WW^+(R)$ is $p$-adic, and its ideal $\II^+_R$ carries natural divided powers which are compatible with the canonical divided powers of $p$.
-The proof of Proposition \ref{Pr-bt2disp} with $\WW^+$ in place of $\WW$ shows the following.
+The $v$-stabilised Zink ring $\WW^+(R)$ considered in \ref{Subse-v-stab-Zink} and in \ref{Subse-v-stab-D} is $2$-adically complete, and its ideal $\II^+_R$ carries natural divided powers which are compatible with the canonical divided powers of $2$.
+The proof of Theorem \ref{Th-bt2disp} with $\WW^+$ in place of $\WW$ shows the following.

 \begin{Prop} For each admissible ring $R$ with $p=2$ there is a unique functor